B48 Tuning Guide – 300whp for $1500

 5) Charge Pipe B48

-Although a charge pipe will not increase power it is a highly recommended supporting mod for the BMW B48.
+Although a charge pipe will not increase power, it is a highly recommended supporting mod for the BMW B48.
 Like many of the other turbo BMW engines, the B48 chargepipe is susceptible to bursting or cracking even on stock boost.
-Upgrade the chargepipe sooner than later and avoid being left stranded on the road side.
+Upgrade the B48 chargepipe sooner than later and avoid being left stranded on the roadside.

 Buy Here: Masata B48 Aluminum Chargepipe

 At the time of writing, the B48 is still a relatively new tuning platform.
 Not many are out of factory warranty so few people are really pushing the limits of the B48 platform.
 However, the above mods can be had for roughly $1,500 or less in total.
 The B48 is already proven as underrated from the factory making 220+whp and 240+wtq stock.
-Tune only cars are able to push over 260 wheel horsepower and 290 wheel torque.
+With some B48 tuning, it is possible to push over 260 wheel horsepower and 290 wheel torque with no additional mods.
 Throw a few bolt-ons and some E85 in the mix and you’ve got an engine capable of pushing upwards of 300whp.

 300whp may not seem overly impressive in today’s world of big horsepower cars.
 Though, the B48 is a newer platform that has a long way to go in the aftermarket world.
-We suspect the B48 will be an affordable, high-performance engine once the full potential is tapped.
-With instant low-end torque and a broad power band it is hard to go wrong with modding your B48.
+We suspect the B48 will be an affordable, high-performance engine once its full potential is tapped.
+With instant low-end torque and a broad power band it is hard to go wrong with B48 tuning.

 High-flow downpipes are a good option.
 However, they are also illegal for street-use vehicles in the United States.
 High-flow DP’s will likely still pass emissions, but there is a chance they fail emissions testing or inspections.
 Ultimately, catless pipes will give the biggest power and performance gains.